Crowding Out Effect

 Definition of the Crowding Out Effect:

-The crowding out effect describes the negative impact government borrowing may have on the economy.
+The crowding out effect refers to the negative impact government borrowing may have on the economy.
 Government borrowing siphons financial resources from households and businesses ,which pushes up interest rates and reduces business and household investment.

 Detailed Explanation:

-The crowding out effect may further hinder fiscal policy when used to increase economic growth if the crowding out has the effect of undoing some of the shift in aggregate demand due to increased government spending.
-This is a greater problem if government spending is on consumption-type goods instead of investment goods.
+The crowding out effect may further hinder fiscal policy when used to increase economic growth if it undoes some of the shift in aggregate demand due to increased government spending.
+This is a greater problem if government spending is on consumption goods instead of investment goods.
 In the short term, replacing private investment with government consumption may be fine, but it has the long-term consequences of impeding some investments.

 Dig Deeper With These Free Lessons: